Chris2018998/BeeOP/README.md

 ## :coffee: Introduction

-BeeOP is a lightweight JAVA object pool
+BeeOP is a small JAVA object pool

 ## :arrow_down: Download
 Java7 or higher